 The meats I used for these sliders are ham, salami, and mortadella deli meats.
-You can use whatever you’d like, but if you want an Italian flair, stick to the salami’s, capricola’s and such.
-Ham isn’t that Italian really, but I love ham, so I included that.
+You can use whatever you’d like, but if you want an Italian flair, stick to the salami’s, capricolas, and such.

-For the tray of buns, I used about 6 – 8 slices EACH of all three meats.
+For the tray of buns, I used about 6 – 8 slices EACH of all three types of meat.

 How do I feed more than 6 – 12 people with these cute easy Italian sliders??

-If you’re looking for a few other sandwich-y type recipes, click to check out this Instant Pot Mississippi Pork Dips here, or these buffalo chicken boats here.
+If you’re looking for a few other sandwich-y type recipes, click to check out this Instant Pot Mississippi Pork Dips recipe, or these buffalo chicken boats.
 All those recipes are designed for super easy party food!
-So do you believe me now when I said these were super easy italian sliders?? 😉

 - 6 - 8 ham slices